 There are two parts to this.
 Know where you want to be and know how much above that you can go if you need to.
 I recommend knowing both numbers because in my experience most weddings will have some kind of unanticipated expense - maybe you saw something last minute that you absolutely positively have to include, maybe you had your wedding dress or tuxedo or Elvis costume but decided on something different, or maybe you're simply not entrenched in an industry with as many moving parts as a professional is.
 Having a budget does not mean you can't have an incredible event.
 However, it is what every other consideration is going to come back to and you'll find you will be less stressed if you are aiming at one number with a cushion rather than if you just keep either where you want to be financially or where you have to be financially in mind.

-Don't be afraid to DIY - but don't think that DIY is always the best answer.
+Don't be afraid to DIY - but keep in mind that that DIY isn't always the best answer.
 With wholesale prices and industry contacts, your event planner may be able to produce large quantities of something for a lot less than you think and with no added frustration to you.
 When you consider the extra time, energy, frustration you spend doing it yourself, not to mention the monetary cost of trial and error may see you spending everything you thought you'd save.
 The wedding of your dreams is about exploring your options - all of them!

 Have a team, even if it's a small one.